rdsweet/PJON/documentation/error-handling.md

 - [Routing](/documentation/routing.md)

 ### Error handling
 PJON is designed to inform the user if an error is detected.
-A `void function` has to be defined as the error handler, it receives 2 parameters the first is the error code and the second is 1 byte additional data related to the error.
+A `void function` has to be defined as the error handler,".")
+(Capitalize "It" -->)it receives 2 parameters(<-- add ":") the first is the error code and the second is 1 byte additional data related to the error.

 Error types:
 - `PJON_CONNECTION_LOST` (value 101), `data` parameter contains lost packet's index in the packets buffer.